Subliminal Probing for Private Information via EEG-Based BCI Devices: Abstract

 \section{Abstract}

-Brain-Computer-Interfaces (BCIs) are becoming popular low-cost consumer devices for use in networked applications such as gaming or in learning programs with neuro-feedback loops.
-Martinovic et al.~\cite{Usenix12_EEGattacks} proposed a BCI-based attack in which an adversary is able to infer private information about a user, such as their bank or area-of-living, by analyzing the user's brain activities.
-However, a key limitation of the above attack is that it is intrusive, requiring user cooperation, and is thus easily detectable and can be reported to other users.
+EEG-based Brain-Computer-Interfaces are becoming available as consumer-grade devices, used in applications from gaming to learning programs with neuro-feedback loops.
+While enabling attractive applications, their proliferation introduces novel privacy concerns and security threats.
+One such example are attacks in which adversaries compromise EEG-based BCI devices, and are able to analyze the user’s brain activity to infer private information about a user, such as their bank or area-of-living.
+However, a key limitation of the above attacks is that they require user cooperation, and are thus easily detectable and rendered inefﬁcient after discovery.

-In this paper, we identify and analyze a more serious threat for users of BCI devices.
-We propose a {\it subliminal attack} in which the victim is attacked at the levels below his cognitive perception.
-Our attack involves exposing the victim to visual stimuli for a duration not exceeding 13.3 milliseconds -- a duration usually not sufficient for conscious perception.
-The attacker analyzes subliminal brain activity in response to these short visual stimuli to infer private information about the user.
-If carried out carefully, for example by hiding the visual stimuli within screen content that the user expects to see, the attack may remain undetected.
-As a consequence, the attacker can scale it to many victims and expose them to the attack for a long time.
+In this paper, we propose and analyze a more serious threat - a subliminal attack in which, given that the visual probing lasts for less than 13.3 milliseconds, the existence of any stimulus is below ones cognitive perception.
+We show that, even under such strong limitations, the attackers can still analyze subliminal brain activity in response to the rapid visual stimuli and consequently infer private information about the user.

-We experimentally demonstrate the feasibility of our subliminal attack via a proof-of-concept study carried out with 27 subjects.
-We conducted experiments on users wearing Electroencephalography-based BCI devices, and used portrait pictures of people as visual stimuli which were embedded within the background of an innocuous video for a time duration not exceeding 13.3 milliseconds.
-Our experimental results show that it is feasible for an attacker to learn relevant private information about the user, such as whether the user knows the identity of the person for which the attacker is probing.
+By running a proof-of-concept study with 27 participants, we experimentally evaluate the feasibility of subliminal attacks using EEG-based BCI devices.
+While not perfect, our results show that it is indeed feasible for attackers to subliminally learn probabilistic information about their victims.